rocky112358/UNIST_CSE364_Group2/README.md

 Error: invalid gender input
 ```

-Second, In the case of age, you can enter 0 or a positive integer or "".
+Second, In the case of age, you can enter 0 or a decimal positive integer or "".
-It is possible to enter a value that is accepted as a positive number in [parseInt]( https://docs.oracle.com/javase/7/docs/api/java/lang/Integer.html#parseInt(java.lang.String) ).
+It is possible to enter a value that is accepted as a decimal positive number in [parseInt]( https://docs.oracle.com/javase/7/docs/api/java/lang/Integer.html#parseInt(java.lang.String) ).

 In the case of blank, the movie is recommended regardless of age.